Some features of an ethics of tasting, good and bad

 What is this essay?

 The present text may be thought of as preliminary sketches of a way of life: devoted to savoring.
 Painting the painting remains for a later date, or for someone who is a painter rather than a draughtsman.
 I would also stress here at the outset the awkwardness of this piece—the ways in which its various views of its subject will fit or-and not fit together.
 Of course awkwardness is commonly thought a negative quality, and one that a master craftsperson avoids.
 And thus an assumption of the present piece is that something may be seen or felt through embracing awkwardness and its juxtapositions, and this something may bring us ideas, intellectual stimulation, that might be ignored when reading more polished, or seemingly more polished, texts.
 This is also to champion, along with savoring, thought provocation.
-As if to propose that if in our world the only product to which no one is allergic—the consensus definition of the good—is white sugar, it may be past time for some thought provocation, and for less refined texts.
+As if to propose that, if in our world the only product to which no one is allergic—the consensus definition of the good—is white sugar, it may be past time for some thought provocation, and for less refined texts.

 As at a particular spot on a piece of drawing paper, I began work on this essay a year or so ago with this simple idea: In Paris restaurants one eats better than in New York restaurants, or, more precisely, than in Manhattan restaurants.
 This statement is not necessarily true, and certainly not true for all tastes.
 Some readers may have already begun disagreeing, recalling bad meals they have had in Paris, protesting that you can’t get real hamburgers, New York pizza, thick steaks, or good “ethnic” (not French) food in Paris.
 New York water is not what it used to be—too much chlorine-and-pipe taste now?
 Only in certain neighborhoods do we still get the delicious (sweet?), naturally purified water we used to enjoy everywhere.
 But we remain in this more fortunate than Parisians, with their calcium-laden tap water.

 Nonetheless, Paris’s appearance in this text is hardly accidental.
 The city is the capital of a country whose people have a long tradition of savoring and of talking about what they are eating and drinking, and this tradition, along with the suitability of the country for all kinds of agriculture and seafood harvesting, has resulted in a cuisine renowned for the richness of its flavors.
 France and the French have been leading promoters of dining as a sensory pleasure, or as a series of sensory pleasures.
 And it is possible that French culture, being older and having deeper roots than American culture, has been able to better embrace new forms of entertainment—movies, television, the Internet—without entirely trashing existing forms such as dining.
-The meal in France seems to remain an event in a way that in the United States it is rarely (or only on Thanksgiving?).
+The meal in France remains an event in a way that in the United States it is rarely (or only on Thanksgiving?).
 Compared to New York (where I live), in Paris, or in an ideal Paris, one lingers longer over one’s meals, one notes and savors more of the flavors of the meal.

 Certainly things taste differently (and artworks, landscapes, and urban scenes look different) in a culture that is attached to savoring, or during those moments when we, whoever and wherever we may be, are caught up in savoring, as opposed, say, to being caught up in acquiring, or in worrying about our mortality (health) or our thinness, or in writing essays about savoring, mortality, or dieting.
-The present essay will also argue that even in the “best” Paris restaurants the savoring is rather limited; many of the flavors or aspects of meals are commonly ignored in France as elsewhere.
+The present essay will also argue that even in the “best” Paris restaurants the savoring is limited; many of the flavors or aspects of meals are commonly ignored in France as elsewhere.
 “Social flavors,” such as the taste of commercial rents or of the minimum wage paid to immigrants working in kitchens, will get particular attention.

 In short, Paris has offered this piece a starting place, and readers may be coming to understand that I am not taking their time in order to remind them that they might eat better (in the sense of more delicious or healthy foods and dishes) if they lived in Paris (or, say, in Bologna or Beijing).
 To the contrary.
 One of the features of savoring that this essay focuses on is how it can heighten our sensitivity not only to good (“tasty,” orally pleasing) things, but also to what can be called bad or off, unwelcome tastes.
 One of the chief arguments against savoring, and indeed one of the reasons many people rarely bother with it, could be this feature: the less one seeks to savor the foods one is eating or the life one is living, the less one will have to confront the complexity of the flavors, the complexity of our interactions with the world around us, and the not always sweet or even healthy aspects of life that we are ingesting.